Strathspey Railway (GNoSR): Present day

 Although the two stations at either end of the line are open, serving two heritage railways, (the Keith and Dufftown Railway at Dufftown, and the (second) Strathspey Railway at Boat of Garten on the Highland Railway's Aviemore to Forres route), no part of the original Strathspey Railway has been preserved.
 However, the section between Ballindalloch and Craigellachie has now been converted into part of the Speyside Way, which runs between Ballindalloch and Spey Bay.

 Many of the railway's attractive stone-built station buildings still exist today; some have been converted for private usage, while others are near derelict.
 The former station building at Aberlour has been converted into a tearoom and visitor centre.
 Knockando station buildings have been restored as part of the neighbouring former Tamdhu distillery and are listed buildings.
 The former Grantown East Station has been completely renovated, reopening exactly fifty years after the last train passed through as the Highland Heritage & Cultural Centre.

-Two of the four bridges over the Spey still survive: the joint road/rail cast-iron Carron Bridge and the impressive lattice girder bridge at Ballindalloch, both of which are designated as Category A listed buildings.
+Two of the three bridges over the Spey still survive: the joint road/rail cast-iron Carron Bridge and the impressive lattice girder bridge at Ballindalloch, both of which are designated as Category A listed buildings.
+Only the piers of the bridge at Tomachrochar, to the west of Nethybridge survive.

-The bridge at Abernethy (Nethy Bridge) has completely disappeared, and only the piers of the bridge at Tomachrochar survive.
+The bridge at Abernethy (Nethy Bridge) over the River Nethy has completely disappeared, with abutments still visible in the undergrowth.

 The line is closed in its entirety between Boat of Garten and Dufftown.